rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 }
 ```

-And finally, we create an error reporter that prints the error and its source
-recursively along with the location data if it was gathered.
+And, finally, we create an error reporter that prints the error and its source recursively, along with any location data that was gathered

 ```rust
 struct ErrorReporter(Box<dyn Error + Send + Sync + 'static>);